Corporate Governance

 Compensation amounts for directors serving as an Audit and Supervisory Committee members will be mutually discussed and resolved among directors served as an Audit and Supervisory Committee members.

-Among the remuneration paid to directors responsible for business execution, the formula for restricted stock, which is a medium to long-term incentive to share profits with shareholders, was revised to incorporate capital efficiency (ROE).
+Among the remuneration paid to directors responsible for business execution, the formula for restricted stock, which is a medium- to long-term incentive to share profits with shareholders, was revised to incorporate capital efficiency (ROE) in 2023 and revised to incorporate ESG score* in 2024.

 Performance-based compensation |